ACME-MG/moga_neml/README.md

-# Optimiser
+# MOGA NEML

 The repository contains code for calibrating the constitutive parameters of phenomenological creep models.
-The following README was last updated on the 26th of June, 2023.
+The code combines the multi-objective genetic algorithm (MOGA) implemented in Pymoo with the nuclear engineering material model library (NEML).
+The following README was last updated on the 27th of June, 2023.

 # Dependencies